eclipse-cyclonedds/cyclonedds/docs/manual/config/tcp_support.rst

+.. include:: ../external-links.part.rst

 .. index:: !
-TCP support
+TCP

-.. _`TCP support`:
+.. _tcp_support:

 ===========
 TCP support
 ===========

-The DDSI protocol is a protocol that provides a connectionless transport with unreliable datagrams.
-However, there are times where TCP is the only practical network transport available (for example, across a WAN).
+The |url::ddsi_spec| is a protocol that provides a connectionless transport with unreliable datagrams.
+However, there are times where :term:`TCP` is the only practical network transport available (for example, across a WAN).
 This is the reason
-|var-project| can use TCP instead of UDP if needed.
+|var-project| can use TCP instead of :term:`UDP` if needed.

 The differences in the model of operation between DDSI and TCP are quite large: DDSI is based on the notion of peers, whereas TCP communication is based on the notion of a